lisa-q/webapp_hwr/README.md

     npm install
     ```

-3. If the `node_modules` folder is not created, run the following command to install Vite and create the required folder:
+3. Set up Firebase:
+  - For security reasons, the Firebase credentials are stored in a `.env` file and are not included in the repository.
+  - The `.env` file should be placed in the backend folder and contain our Firebase credentials.
+The contents of this file can be found at the end of our submitted paper.

+4. Set up the backend:
+  - Navigate to the `backend` folder:
     ```bash
-    npm install vite
+    cd backend
     ```

-4. Set up Firebase:
-  - For security reasons, the Firebase key is stored in a `.env` file and is not included in the repository.
-  - The `.env` file should be placed in the root directory and contain our Firebase credentials.
-The contents of this file can be found at the end of our submitted paper.
+  - Install backend dependencies:
+    ```bash
+    npm install
+    ```
+  - Start the backend server:
+    ```bash
+    node server.js
+    ```
+5. Start the frontend application:
+  - Open a new terminal and navigate back to the root folder:
+      ```bash
+      cd ..
+      ```
+  - Start the React application:
+      ```bash
+      npm run dev
+      ```